-- the home arena or sports stadium of the team, or the venue where the professional or semi-professional sporting event takes place; - d) municipally approved public areas with the licensed area located within a tent or fenced area; or - e) other locations approved in advance by AGLC. - 8.5.7 Licensed premises where food and liquor are the primary source of business do not qualify for EAs.
-This restriction does not apply to licensed premises located within a premises conducting an event mentioned in Subsection 8.5.6 (e.g. lounge within a team's arena). - 8.5.8 Each proposed agreement must specifically identify the following: - all parties participating in the agreement, including the name and registration number of the manufacturer/agency or supplier and the name, licence number and class of licensed premises; - b) the type of event(s) taking place; - c) the location of the event(s) including identification of the licensed area(s); - d) the type of liquor licence in effect during the event(s); - e) the commencement and termination dates of the proposed agreement; - f) the date(s) of the event(s); and - g) the specific dollar value being paid, the type of liquor products, brand and quantity of liquor products and the type and value of services offered.

-Draft EAs must be submitted to AGLC for review and approval before both parties sign the agreement.
-If approved, an executed (signed) copy of the EA must be submitted to AGLC prior to the start date of the agreement.

-8.5.9 The total dollar value of support, products or services being provided determines the deadline for submitting the draft agreement to AGLC:

-Value of Agreement Due Date for Submission Less than \$5,000 15 days prior to start date \$5.001 to \$10.000 20 days prior to start date
+SUBJECT E) S & SPONSORSHIPS c) - orts stadium of the tea al or semi-professiona d) municipally approved p within a tent or fenced oublic areas with the lice area; or ensed area located e) other locations approv ed in advance by AGLC.
+8.5.7 busi licen nsed premises where fo ness do not qualify for used premises located v tioned in Subsection 8.5 EAs.
+This restriction d within a premises con loes not apply to ducting an event 8.5.8 Each proposed agreement m ust specifically identify the following: a) and registration numbe g in the agreement, in er of the manufacturer/a number and class of lice agency or supplier b) the type of event(s) taking place; c) the location of the event(s) including identification of the licensed area(s); d) the type of liquor licence in effect during the event(s); e) the commencement and termination dates of the proposed agreement; f) the date(s) of the even t(s); and g) the specific dollar value being paid, the type of liquor product brand and quantity of liquor products and the type and value services offered. both copy t EAs must be submitted parties sign the agreed of the EA must be sub agreement. ment.
+If approved, an o executed (signed) 8.5.9 The total dollar value of support, products or services being provided determines the deadline for submitting the draft agreement to AGLC: Valu e of Agreement Due Date for Submissi on than \$5,000 01 to \$10,000 15 days prior to start o 20 days prior to start o DATE ISSU JED: November 29, 2022 AUTHORITY: Original signed by Len Rhodes